Linear Model and Extensions: Multiple Correlation Coefficient

 \chapter{Multiple Correlation Coefficient}

 This chapter will introduce the $R^2$, the {\it multiple correlation coefficient}, also called the {\it coefficient of determination} \citep{sewall1921correlation}.
-It can achieve two goals: first, it extends the sample Pearson correlation coefficient between two scalars to a measure of correlation between a scalar outcome and a vector covariate; second, it measures how well multiple covariates can linearly represent an outcome.
+It can achieve two goals: \begin{enumerate}[label=(G\arabic*), ref=G\arabic*] \item it extends the sample Pearson correlation coefficient between two scalars to a measure of correlation between a scalar outcome and a vector covariate;